Bedbugs on bed

 2. Vacuuming and steaming (high impact if done thoroughly)

-This is one of the best DIY combinations because high heat can kill bed bugs and eggs in harbourages.
+This is one of the best DIY combinations, because high heat can kill bed bugs and eggs in their harbourages.

 How to do it:

-- Vacuum first (mattress seams, bed frame joints, skirting edges, cracks/crevices).
+• Vacuum first (mattress seams, bed frame joints, skirting edges, cracks and crevices).

-- Then steam slowly over seams, joints, tufts/buttons and cracks.
-Move the steamer head slowly enough that heat can penetrate fabric and crevices.
+• Then steam slowly over seams, joints, tufts, buttons and cracks.
+Move the steamer head slowly enough that heat can penetrate the fabric and crevices.

-- Expect this to take time — thoroughness matters more than speed.
+• Expect this to take time – thoroughness matters far more than speed.

-- Wash at 60°C (or the hottest safe setting for the fabric), then tumble dry on a hot setting for at least 30 minutes , or
+• Wash at 60°C (or the hottest safe setting for the fabric), then tumble dry hot for at least 30 minutes, or

-- Dry clean items that aren’t suitable for hot washing/tumble drying, or
+• Dry clean items unsuitable for hot washing or tumble drying, or

-- Apply a very light dusting only into harbourages (skirting gaps, bed frame joints, cracks/crevices).
+• Apply a very light dusting only into harbourages (skirting gaps, bed frame joints, cracks and crevices).

-- Avoid airborne dust: ventilate, apply sparingly, consider a mask, and keep children/pets away during application.
+• Avoid airborne dust: ventilate, apply sparingly, consider a mask, and keep children and pets away during application.

 5. Bed bug interceptor traps (good for monitoring)

-Interceptor-style bed bug traps sit under bed/furniture legs and help you see activity levels.
+Interceptor-style bed bug traps sit under bed and furniture legs and help you see activity levels.

 Avoid these common mistakes

-- Don’t rely on foggers/bug bombs as your main method — they often don’t reach cracks where bed bugs hide.
+• Don't rely on foggers or bug bombs as your main method – they often don't reach the cracks where bed bugs hide.

-- Don’t try to “heat treat” a room with heaters/thermostats/fireplaces — it’s unsafe and won’t deliver controlled temperatures.
+• Don't try to "heat treat" a room with heaters, thermostats or fireplaces – it's unsafe and won't deliver controlled temperatures.

-- Don’t move rooms to escape bites — you can spread the problem.
+• Don't move rooms to escape the bites – you can spread the problem.

 Chemical Solutions: When to Use Chemical Bedbug Killers

-Chemical products can help when used correctly, but they are not a shortcut and must be used with care.
+Chemical products can help when used correctly, but they're not a shortcut and must be used with care.
 They also often need to be part of a wider treatment plan, as eggs and hidden bugs can survive an initial treatment.

-If you prefer a gentler first step, a pesticide-free, low-risk, or pesticide-free spray labelled for bed bugs can be useful for spot treatment and light activity, but it is usually best used alongside thorough vacuuming and/or steam treatment, decluttering, and ongoing monitoring.
+If you prefer a gentler first step, a pesticide-free spray labelled for bed bugs can be useful for spot treatment and light activity, but it's usually best used alongside thorough vacuuming and/or steam treatment, decluttering and ongoing monitoring.

 When to Use Professional Bedbug Control Services

-Have you taken all our advice on how to stop bedbugs, but don't appear to be getting anywhere?
+Have you followed all our advice on how to stop bedbugs but don't seem to be getting anywhere?

 Many bedbug problems, especially low-level infestations, can be solved on your own.
-But sometimes, it's necessary to call a professional pest control company.
-They have access to chemicals and equipment you don't.
-Plus, experience helps when dealing with bedbugs.
+But sometimes it's necessary to call a professional pest control company.
+They have access to chemicals and equipment you don't, and experience really helps when dealing with bedbugs.
+Some can heat your entire home hot enough to kill all bedbugs – an expensive but very effective treatment, and many offer guarantees for peace of mind.
+You can find a qualified controller through the BPCA directory.

 Bed Bug FAQs